mdn/content/files/en-us/web/api/fedcm_api/index.md

 {{SeeCompatTable}}{{DefaultAPISidebar("FedCM API")}}

-The **Federated Credential Management API** (or _FedCM API_) provides a standard mechanism for identity providers (IdPs) to enable identity federation services in a privacy-preserving way without relying on third-party cookies and redirects, and a JavaScript API enabling use of federated authentication for purposes such as signing in or signing up to a website.
+The **Federated Credential Management API** (or _FedCM API_) provides a standard mechanism for identity providers (IdPs) to make identity federation services available on the web in a privacy-preserving way, without the need for third-party cookies and redirects.
+This includes a JavaScript API enabling the use of federated authentication for activities such as signing in or signing up on a website.

 ## FedCM concepts